wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

 ##### 90 Registrar may apply to put society into liquidation

-*   (1) If, after an investigation carried out or meeting held pursuant to [section 89][104], or otherwise howsoever, it appears to the Registrar that it is in the best interests of members of the society or of the public that the society should be put into liquidation, then, unless the society has already been put into liquidation, the Registrar may apply to the High Court for the society to be put into liquidation in accordance with the [Companies Act 1993][206] if the court thinks it just and equitable that this should be done.
+*   (1) If, after an investigation carried out or meeting held pursuant to [section 89][109], or otherwise howsoever, it appears to the Registrar that it is in the best interests of members of the society or of the public that the society should be put into liquidation, then, unless the society has already been put into liquidation, the Registrar may apply to the High Court for the society to be put into liquidation in accordance with the [Companies Act 1993][212] if the court thinks it just and equitable that this should be done.

     (2) The provisions of this section shall apply in relation to a branch of a registered society as they apply in relation to such a society.

-    Section 90: substituted, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 90: substituted, on 1 July 1994, by [section 2][275] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

 ##### 90A Transitional provisions applying to liquidation of societies

-*   (1) Nothing in [section 90][105] shall apply to or affect the winding up of a society commenced before the commencement of the [Company Law Reform (Transitional Provisions) Act 1994][261] or anything done by or in relation to a society under Part 6 of the Companies Act 1955 before the commencement of that Act, and section 90 of this Act and Part 6 of the Companies Act 1955, as in force before the commencement of that Act, shall continue in force in relation thereto as if that Act had not been passed.

-    (2) In the liquidation of a society under [Part 16][262] of the Companies Act 1993, nothing in any of [sections 292 to 299][263] of that Act applies in relation to any transaction entered into by a society, or any matter that arose, before the commencement of the [Company Law Reform (Transitional Provisions) Act 1994][261], but sections 309, 310, 311, 311A, 311B, and 311C of the Companies Act 1955, as in force before the commencement of that Act, shall continue to apply in respect of that transaction or matter as if that Act had not been passed.
+*   \[Repealed\]

-    Section 90A: inserted, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 90A: repealed, on 5 December 2013, by [section 14][271] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 91 Registrar may forbid new business or the accepting of new members of society